Karim Benzema: Controversies and legal issues

 On 6 December 2006, he told RMC about his possible selection for the Algerian team: "It's my parents' country, it's in my heart.
 But well, from a sporting perspective, it's true I'll play in the French team.
 I'll always be available for the French team [...]
 It's more for the sporting side, because Algeria is my country, you see, my parents come from there.
 France, on the other hand ... it's more of a sport thing, that's it."
 Benzema drew some criticism for these comments, as well as for his reluctance to sing the French national anthem, "La Marseillaise", before each match with the national team.

 On 18 April 2010, French television channel M6 reported that four members of the France national team were being investigated for their roles as clients in a prostitute ring operated inside of a Paris nightclub, with some of the women possibly being underage.
 The players were eventually revealed to be Franck Ribéry, Sidney Govou, Hatem Ben Arfa and Benzema.
-Benzema was alleged to have had a sexual rendezvous with a prostitute when she was 16 years of age, an act Benzema denied through his lawyer.
+Benzema was alleged to have had a sexual rendezvous in May 2008 with a prostitute when she was 16 years of age, an act Benzema denied through his lawyer.
 On 20 July, Benzema was questioned by Paris police and indicted on the charge of "solicitation of a minor prostitute".
 In November 2011, prosecutors asked for the cases against Ribéry and Benzema to be dropped, saying that the players were not aware that the escort, identified as Zahia Dehar, was 16 years old.
 However, the case did go on to trial.
-In January 2014, the judge in the case dropped the charges against both Ribery and Benzema saying there was lack of sufficient evidence that the pair knew the prostitutes were underaged.
+The first hearing was held in June 2013.
+In January 2014, the judge in the case dropped the charges against both Ribery and Benzema saying there was lack of sufficient evidence that the pair knew the prostitute was underaged.